asl3/cs-knowledge-sharing/papers/Optimistic Methods for Concurrency Control.md

 - If congested node (frequently accessed node, like root of tree) and much data in secondary memory -> waiting for secondary memory access
 - Locks cannot be released until end of transaction, to allow transaction to abort if mistakes
 - Most important: locking may only be necessary in the worst case!

+Last point: locking only necessary in worst case -> locking-free (aka optimistic approach validation) only fails in the worst case

+Optimistic approach

+- Reads are completely unrestricted
+- Writes are severely restricted

+Read and Write phases

+- Transactions use syntactically identical procedures: tcreate, tdelete, tread, twrite
+- Concurrency control maintains sets of object names accessed for each transaction
+- tbegin initializes these sets to be empty

+Serial vs. parallel validation